Kerstin Hesselgren: Politician

 Hesselgren was given the Illis Quorum award in 1918, and in 1921 she became one of the five first women to be elected to the Swedish Parliament after the introduction of women's suffrage alongside Nelly Thüring (Social Democrat), Agda Östlund (Social Democrat) Elisabeth Tamm (liberal) and Bertha Wellin (Conservative) in the Lower Chamber.

 Hesselgren was alone in the Upper Chamber and thereby became the first woman there.
 She was a liberal from 1922 to 1923 and from 1937 to 1944 and Independent from 1923 to 1937.
 Until 1934, however, she formally labeled herself as belonging of no particular party in parliament, because she had been elected with the support by two parties.

 She was Vice Chairman of the second legislation committee of the parliament from 1939 to 1944, and also in this capacity the first of her gender in Sweden.

-Kerstin Hesselgren, being the first of her gender in parliament, regarded herself to be the spokesperson of females in the Upper Chamber.
-Hesselgren was active within gender and social issues; she worked for the access of all political positions and equal salary for both sexes, for the legalisation of sex education and birth control and to lower the punishment for abortion.
+Kerstin Hesselgren, being the first of her gender in parliament, regarded herself to be the spokesperson of women in the Upper Chamber.
+Hesselgren was active within gender and social issues.
+She worked for the access of all political positions and equal salary for both sexes, for the legalisation of sex education and birth control and to lower the punishment for abortion.

 She also successfully intervened in the case of cartographer Olga Herlin who had been denied a state pension despite 37 years of service as Sweden's first female engraver.

 Hesselgren was well known and received a lot of attention for these issues.
 Many of her ideas were inspired by her mentor, the politician Emilia Broomé, and could be found already among the ideas of Bromée.

+She was the President of the National Council of Swedish Women in 1931-1949.

+Along with Albert Einstein, Hesselgren was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place in 1950-51 at Palais Electoral, Geneva, Switzerland.

 Hesselgren died in Stockholm at the age of 90.
 The University of Gothenburg established the Kerstin Hesselgren Visiting Professorship in her memory.
 It is awarded to outstanding female researchers in the social sciences or humanities.